 While a more automated approach might seem alluring, sustaining can also be more challenging.
 For one, clients can have a hard time applying the information effectively without ongoing guidance, motivation, and accountability.
 This can hurt recurring sales, putting you in a state of always having to replace old clients with new ones.

-Second, you simply can’t charge as much, which would mean having to land more clients to earn a decent income.
+Second, you simply can’t charge as much, which means you would have to land more clients to earn a decent income.

-A far better approach is focusing on personalization and guiding your clients every step of the way.
-That can also be somewhat automated and not take that much time.
+A far better approach is to focus on personalization and guide your clients every step of the way.
+This can also be somewhat automated and not take that much time.

 For example, you could deliver your workout program, nutritional guidelines, and progress tracking requirements as spreadsheets, have your client fill them up, and check in with them once every week or two to review the numbers, answer their questions, and decide how to proceed.